ZiadNouh/git-lab2/README.md

 # git-lab2
-practicing git and git hub
+practicing git and github
+in this repo i am solving the iti (fullstack developing mearn) track task-2 in the git and github course